efuzy/efuzy/docs/src/pages/vue-components/parallax.md

 <doc-example title="Image background" file="QParallax/Image" />

 ::: warning
 On some iOS platforms there may be problems regarding the autoplay feature of the native `<video>` tag.
 [Reference](https://webkit.org/blog/6784/new-video-policies-for-ios/).
-QParallax and Quasar are not interfering in any way with the client browser's ability/restrictions on the `<video>` tag.
+QParallax and Efuzy are not interfering in any way with the client browser's ability/restrictions on the `<video>` tag.
 :::

 ::: warning